 It’s no secret that the B2B payments space has fallen behind other areas regarding payment innovation.
 While consumer and peer-to-peer payments have evolved rapidly, B2B payments have lagged way behind.
 And for the most part, in stark contrast to what consumers and businesses expect—they want fast, frictionless, and seamless payments.

 The business payment industry is constantly pushing the boundaries of what’s possible for merchants and their clients, from new technologies to rising fraud.
-With this in mind, we’ve updated our business payment guide to walk you through all you need to know about the B2B payment landscape for 2022 and beyond.
+With this in mind, we've updated our business payment guide to walk you through all you need to know about the B2B payment landscape for this year and beyond.

 Across every industry, all businesses are zeroing in on payments to deliver that much-needed boost for their bottom line.